 Obese people, old age, pregnant women, and those who are leading a sedentary life are at risk.
 Compared to men, women are at greater risk due to hormonal factors.

-Prevention of back pain
+Prevention of Back Pain

 Prevention is a key part of managing it.
 Here are some tips to help you avoid back pain:

+Preventing back pain is a key part of managing it.
+Prevention starts with getting regular exercise.
+Moving your body regularly helps to keep your spine flexible and your muscles strong.
 Another key part of prevention is avoiding back pain triggers.
 If you know what activities and positions cause your back pain, you can avoid them.
 For example, if you’re prone to back pain when you sit, try using a chair with a low back, or sit with your back against a wall.
 Avoid back pain with following tips

 - Avoid spinal compression by maintaining good posture.